 Revenue associated with nonrefundable upfront license fees where the license fees and research and development activities cannot be accounted for as separate performance obligations is deferred and recognized as revenue over the expected period of performance using a cost-based input method.
 We utilize judgment to assess the pattern of delivery of the performance obligation.
 A cost-based input method of revenue recognition requires management to make estimates of costs to complete our performance obligations.
 In making such estimates, significant judgment is required to evaluate assumptions related to cost estimates.
-The cumulative effect of revisions to estimated costs to complete our performance obligations will be recorded in the period in which changes are identified and amounts can be reasonably estimated.
-A significant change in the assumptions and estimates could have a material impact on the timing and amount of revenue recognized in future periods.
+The cumulative effect of revisions to estimated costs to complete our performance obligations and estimates could have a material impact on the timing and amount of revenue recognized in future periods.